 Cloud Kitchens, also known as ghost kitchens, dark kitchens, virtual restaurants, and delivery-only restaurants, have proved to be the next big thing in the restaurant industry.
-According to statistics, the global cloud kitchen market is expected to reach USD 2.63 Billion by 2026, at a CAGR of 17.2%.
+According to an intricated report on the Restaurant Industry & Market Evolution, 52% of foodservice operators placed their bets on setting up a Cloud Kitchen or a delivery-only outlet of their brand.
 With restaurant delivery sales growing substantially over the years, the delivery-only model has allowed businesses to benefit from economies of scale.
 Minimal startup costs, highly profitable margins, and unlimited growth potential are some of the key points why foodservice operators are being attracted to this model.
 Like any other restaurant format, the cloud kitchen business also requires a proper strategy and in-depth research about the market and customers.
 In this article, we will uncover some essential tips and secrets to running a successful cloud kitchen business.

 How To Run A Successful Cloud Kitchen Business

 Looking at the innumerable advantages of a delivery-only restaurant model, a wide variety of players – from established restaurant chains to hospitality firms, and aspiring food startups, to venture capitalists, are investing in the cloud kitchen model.
 However, to run a successful cloud kitchen restaurant, operators must have streamlined systems and procedures, in place.

 Manage Orders Centrally

 The entire cloud kitchen business depends heavily on receiving orders from the customers through online channels such as websites, apps, third party food aggregators, call center panels, and social media.
 Cloud kitchens often face a problem while managing orders manually.